 - 1) Current volume of impounded water and CCR for Area 1 and Area 2 is based on an approximate bottom elevation of 588.0 and 582.0 feet (NAVD88) and normal operating level of 594.5 and 590.0 feet (NAVD88), respectively.
 The unit's storage capacity for Area 1 and Area 2 is based on an approximate pond bottom elevation of 588.0 and 582.0 feet (NAVD88) and elevation 597.0 and 594.7 feet (NAVD88), respectively, which corresponds to 2 feet below the lowest elevation of the exterior berm for each area.
-Elevations used in this calculation are based off a May 2016 topographic and bathymetric survey completed by Engineering and Environmental Solutions, LLC (EES). - Features observed and documented in this checklist were not considered a deficiency or release as classified under 40 CFR 257.83(b)(5) and required no immediate action beyond periodic inspection in accordance with the SMP and typical maintenance. - 3) Golder recommends that items identified with a repair designation exhibited conditions that should initiate measures be taken to rectify the area of concern.
+Elevations used in this calculation are based off a May 2016 topographic and bathymetric survey completed by Engineering and Environmental Solutions, LLC (EES) and remain unchanged since the previous inspection. - 2) Features observed and documented in this checklist were not considered a deficiency or release as classified under 40 CFR 257.83(b)(5) and required no immediate action beyond periodic inspection in accordance with the SMP and typical maintenance. - 3) Golder recommends that items identified with a repair designation exhibited conditions that should initiate measures be taken to rectify the area of concern.
 It should be noted that no items identified for repair were considered a deficiency or release as classified under 40 CFR 257.83(b)(5) requiring immediate action by CEC.

-Name of Engineer: Tiffany Johnson, P.E.
+Name of Engineer: Tiffany D. Johnson, P.E.

+Date: October 15, 2018

-Date: 10-12-17 Engineering Firm: Golder Associates Inc. fangelationson Signature:
+Engineering Firm: Golder Associates Inc.

+Signature: